Man using a calculator

 How credit card debt consolidation works

 Debt consolidation allows you to combine all your outstanding debt to receive a lower interest rate, a lower monthly payment or both.
-To begin consolidating your credit card debt, list all your outstanding bad debt.
+To begin consolidating your credit card debt, list all your outstanding debt.
 Be sure to indicate balances, monthly payment amounts and the name of the creditor.
 Add up your total balances to get a final figure of your outstanding debt.
 That’s the number you’ll ask your loan representative to help you pay down.

 If approved for a debt consolidation loan, your credit report will show you’ve cleared outstanding card balances.
 Your credit rating may be viewed more favorably than before.
 But you’ll need to stay current on the consolidation loan payments if you want to maintain a higher credit rating and remain in good standing with current and future lenders.